Introduction

 For non-OS updates, encourage users to install software via winget rather than downloading .exe files, and install romanitho.winget-autoupdate, which checks for updates on each boot.

-This is the recommended OS because it updates itself.
+These are the recommended OSes because they update themselves.
 Updates are automatic, roll-back-able, and live-patching (thanks bootc!).
 Brew- and flatpak- installed software is also self-updating.
 You literally don't need to do anything.
+Unless you haven't used the computer in a very long time, in which case you might have to upgrade manually with ujust upgrade or rpm-ostree upgrade.